-Dr. Mahaffey graduated from the University of Missouri – Columbia (UMC) School of Medicine, holds a Master of Science in Public Health from UMC, completed a residency in family and community medicine at UMC, a fellowship in Sports Medicine and Academic Medicine at UMC, and earned a Primary Care Sports Medicine Certificate of Qualifications.
+Dr. Mahaffey graduated from the University of Missouri – Columbia School of Medicine, holds a Master of Science in Public Health from MU, completed a residency in family and community medicine at MU, a fellowship in Sports Medicine and Academic Medicine at MU, and earned a Primary Care Sports Medicine Certificate of Qualifications.

-Before moving to St. Louis, Dr. Mahaffey helped develop a regionally known sports medicine program in Springfield.
+Before moving to St. Louis, Dr. Mahaffey helped develop a regionally known sports medicine program with Mercy in Springfield.
 He also served as Head Physician for the MSU athletics program for 16 years.

 Originally from Springfield, Dr. Mahaffey and his wife, Sandra, live in the St. Louis area.
 They have two daughters: Lauren and Samantha.

-Dr. Husam Nawas is in his second year as part of the St. Louis Cardinals medical staff as a Team Orthopedist.
+Dr. Husam Nawas is in his third year as part of the St. Louis Cardinals medical staff as a Team Orthopedist.

-Dr. Nawas is with Mercy Clinic Orthopedic Surgery and is in his seventh year of practice in St. Louis.
+Dr. Nawas is a fellowship trained orthopedic surgeon with Mercy Sports Medicine and has been practicing in St. Louis since 2011.
 He received his undergraduate and medical degrees from the University of Missouri – Kansas City.
 Dr. Nawas then completed an orthopedic surgery residency at Ochsner Health System in New Orleans, Louisiana.
 This was followed by a fellowship in sports medicine, also at Ochsner, which provided extensive experience with shoulder and knee reconstructive procedures, cartilage restoration, and hip arthroscopy.

-Dr. Nawas lives in the St. Louis area with his wife, Mariam, also a physician, and their son Yousef (2).
+Dr. Nawas lives in the St. Louis area with his wife Mariam, also a physician, and their son Yousef (3).

-Dr. Charles Rehm is in his second official year as a member of the St. Louis Cardinals medical staff as Team Physician after working with the Cardinals in an unofficial role for a couple of years.
+Dr. Charles Rehm is in his third official year as a member of the St. Louis Cardinals medical staff as Team Physician, after working with the Cardinals in an unofficial role for a couple of years.

 A lifelong St. Louisan (and graduate of Saint Louis University High), Dr. Rehm received his undergraduate degree from University of Missouri – Columbia.
 He earned his medical degree from Saint Louis University.
 Dr. Rehm first joined Mercy while he was a resident, and was named chief.
 He has been caring for patients there ever since.